ester hydrolysis header image

 Base hydrolysis

-Potassium or sodium hydroxide is refluxed with an esther to hydrolyse it.
+Potassium or sodium hydroxide is refluxed with an ester to hydrolyse it.
 Obviously it is not possible to form a carboxylic acid when the ester is refluxed in an alkaline solution.
 Instead the carboxylate anion of the carboxylic acid is produced.
 Since this carboxylate anion cannot react with the alcohol to reform the ester this reaction unlike the acid hydrolysis reaction is NOT reversible.
-Once the base catalysed reflux reaction is complete the solution can then be acidified to form the carboxylic acid and the alcohol.
+Once the reflux reaction is complete the solution can then be acidified to form the carboxylic acid and the alcohol.

 equations for the base hydrolysis of the ester